To be completely honest and truthful and to get the most pleasure from this album

 This is the original.
 “Feel like Summer.”

-as well as an iconic, viral music video with almost every US American superstar to date.
+Originally released in 2018, “Guava Island” is a short film on Amazon Prime that complements the album.
+The album also features an iconic, viral music video with appearances of almost every US American superstar to date.

-- Algorythm – Super dystophic tune, developing into a jumpy jam.
-Reminds me of Missy Elliot x Pharrell Williams.
+- “Algorythm” – A super dystopian tune that develops into a jumpy jam.
+It reminds me of a Missy Elliot x Pharrell Williams collaboration.

-- 19.10 – This has the rhythmics of Kaytranada, the soundscape of Sebastian Ezra.
-The vibe only a Donald Glover can have.
+- “19.10” – This track has the rhythmics of Kaytranada and the soundscape of Sebastian Ezra.
+It’s a vibe that only Donald Glover could create.